markwk/python4selftrackers/README.md

 ### Talk Outline:

-* Part 1: QS / Self-Tracking</u>: How to measure a life?
+* Part 1: QS / Self-Tracking: How to measure a life?
-* Part 2: Python for Self-Trackers with [QS Ledger](https://github.com/markwk/qs_ledger)
+* Part 2: Data Aggregation and Data Analysis with Python and [QS Ledger](https://github.com/markwk/qs_ledger)
+* Part 3: Building a Personal Data Dashboard with Python and Tableau
-* Part 3: How to Become a Data-Driven You
+* Conclusion: Tips on How to Become a Data-Driven You

 #### About Speaker: